Ghasak/WebDev/README.md

 - Responsive Design
 - Flexbox
 - CSS Grid
-- Animation (transitions, keyframes, ... etc.)
+- Animation (transitions, key-frames, ... etc.)
-- CSS variables, transform, Psedudo slectors,
+- CSS variables, transform, pseudo selectors,
-- Sitcky menus Overlays form styling, landing pages,
+- Sticky menus Overlays form styling, landing pages,
-- website deployment, Shared Host & Netlifty
+- website deployment, Shared Host & Netlify.
-- Sass CSS pre-commpiler
+- Sass CSS pre-compiler.

+## My Note

+There are several options to create a dashboard for data modeling and other consideration.

+### Python Framework

+- Integrate the `JS` with `Python` we can use:
+  - Django
+  - Flask (You will need `jinja` to talk to the `HTML` and also `flask-sqlalchemy` for managing the database)
--
+  - FastAPI

+- Integrate `Dash` from `plotly` and use `style.css` for better layout.
+Also you will need to use `jinja` engine integration with `JS` in the `index.html` file.
+- Use native plotting library like `ChartJS` or `FastJS` and integrate all the figures data using python backend jason file sharing data.

 ## Web Server

 Websites/ webpages are files stored on computers with run a piece of software called a web server.
 Basically you will need two things:

 - Hosting companies, provide spce on a server, webServer (Apache, Nginx, ... etc.)
 - A Domain names, `TLD`: `Top-level domain`,